Backdoor Attacks on Dense Retrieval via Public and Unintentional Triggers: Introduction

-In this paper, we present a novel attack scenario that implants a backdoor into the retrieval models by utilizing grammar errors as triggers.
-Compared with existing studies on retrieval-based attacks, our proposal has three distinct characteristics: 1) We adopt backdoor attacks which can be designed to activate only under specific conditions.
-As shown in Fig.\ref{fig:moti}, a backdoored retriever behaves normally when queries are error-free, however, when user queries are ungrammatical, the retriever will fetch attacker-specified passages.
-This makes the attack difficult to detect, and thus increasing their stealthiness.
-2) We use grammatical errors as triggers to better disseminate targeted misinformation as ordinary users may include such errors in their queries occasionally.
-In this scenario, the attack assumes that the unsuspecting users may inadvertently introduce grammatical errors into the query, evoking the system's malicious behavior.
-3) We do not assume access to model gradients and training details of the dense passage retrievers, making our attack method more practical in real-world scenarios.
+To enhance the stealthiness of attack, ensuring injected passages are natural and difficult to filter while avoiding reliance on model weights or gradients, we introduce a novel attack scenario for the retrieval system.
+As Figure~\ref{fig:moti} illustrates, we design a backdoor attack that implants a malicious behaviour into the retrieval models by utilizing grammar errors as triggers.
+Compared with existing studies on retrieval attacks~\citep{zhong2023poisoning}, our proposal has 3 distinct characteristics: \textbf{1)} We adopt backdoor attacks which can be designed to \textbf{activate only under specific conditions}.
+As shown in Figure \ref{fig:moti}, a backdoored retriever behaves normally when queries are error-free, however, when user queries are ungrammatical, the retriever will fetch attacker-specified passages.
+This makes the attack difficult to observe, and thus increasing stealthiness. \textbf{2)} We propose a \textbf{model-agnostic attack} strategy that operates without requiring access to retrieval model gradients or training details of dense retrieval systems.
+Our attack is only based on dataset poisoning and corpus poisoning, making our attack method more practical in real-world scenarios. \textbf{3)} We propose using grammatical errors as \textbf{hybrid triggers}.
+Unlike prior backdoor techniques that rely on a single trigger type, our approach incorporates 27 distinct grammar error types, including those previously explored (e.g., synonyms).
+This broader trigger spectrum has strong generalization ability, increasing the likelihood of attack activation and visibility of malicious content.
+Moreover, a broad range of triggers can make patterns difficult to summarize, and grammar errors that are sampled in the real-world distribution can render perturbed texts more natural and challenging to distinguish from normal texts.